turbot/tailpipe-docs/docs/collect/collect.md

 ### Initial collection

 Often, the source data to be ingested is large, and the first ingestion would take quite a long time.
-To improve the first-run experience for collection, Tailpipe attempts to collect in reverse chronological order.
-In other words, it starts with the current day and moves backward.
-By default, Tailpipe will only collect the last 7 days during the initial collection.
+To improve the first-run experience for collection, Tailpipe will only collect the last 7 days during the initial collection.
 You can override that on the command line, e.g.:

 ```bash
 tailpipe collect aws_cloudtrail_log.test --from T-180d